 By Cristina Utti

-Recovery from drug and alcohol addiction means so much more than simply to stop using.
+Recovery from alcohol and drug addiction means so much more than simply to stop using.

 Substance abuse is but a symptom of spiritual, psychological, and emotional maladies.
 Once we cease putting drugs and/or alcohol into our system, we are left with all of the feelings and thoughts from which we were trying to escape.
 The human body is a fascinating healer; detoxing from drugs and alcohol is quite a rapid process compared to the length of time it takes to heal our mind and spirit.
 Among the numerous benefits of staying clean is a clear mind.
 This at times can be a double-edged sword.
 Aspects of our life and relations with others that are not perfect (and, what is?) now stare us right in the face and heart.
 Things that we did not see because we were high and our mind was constantly clouded now become clear.
 Having the tools to cope with all of the feelings and thoughts that arise once our body has cleared itself of toxic chemicals will significantly decrease the risk of relapse.
 This is why meditation and mindfulness are crucial to long-lasting recovery.